How to Make Your Officers Look Like Gods: what happens when you bring Gothic symbolic density to naval fiction

 Drauhessa: Cursed, taker of souls, claimed by the abyss, dwells in the dark

 Why do captains and admirals wear the symbol of the cursed alongside the blessed?
 Because to command at that level, you’ve been both chosen and claimed.
 The sea has touched you, marked you, and you survived.
-The drauhessa on your shoulder says: I’ve gone into the deep places where men die, and I came back.
+The drauhessa on your shoulder says you’ve been to deep places where men die—and came back.

-And the pearlescent backing on admiral insignia?
-That iridescence, that play of light that shifts between soft pink, teal and orange depending on angle?
-That’s the only light that returns from crush-depth.
+And the pearlescent backing on admiral insignia; that iridescence that shifts between soft pink, teal and orange depending on angle?
+That’s the only light that returns from these dark places.
 Pearl-light.
 The organic treasure that forms in darkness under pressure.

-You’ve been to the abyss.
-You brought back illumination.
+They’ve been to the abyss and brought back illumination.

-If you’re building secondary worlds, your material culture should encode your themes systematically.
+If you’re building secondary worlds and trying to encode actual themes rather than just making a formula fantasy, your material culture should encode your themes systematically.

-Don’t just tell your readers “the sea is sacred”—put the sacred sea on your characters’ bodies and make it mean something at every level:
+Don’t just tell your readers “the sea is sacred”.
+Put the sacred sea on your characters’ bodies and make it mean something.

 This is worldbuilding through material culture.
 It’s what Gothic fiction has always done—every detail is symbolic, every object carries meaning, surface appearance and intimate reality are different things.

-I’m bringing that symbolic density to naval fiction.
+I’m bringing that symbolic density to my naval fiction.

 Claiming New Territory